 This isn't a bad feature set, but we've seen better elsewhere.
 Wix Music adds native support for FLAC and M4A, and the Social Player directly integrates YouTube, Vimeo, Facebook and Dailymotion content.
 Wix generally supports much larger file sizes, too.
 For example, Weebly limits HD videos to 1GB, while Wix allows up to 15GB.

 Weebly is also a little lacking in media management.
 The Wix 'My Uploads' feature allows uploading and storing images, videos, fonts, documents or single audio tracks, ideal for content you'd like to reuse on several pages or sites.
 Weebly has no direct equivalent, so for the most part you're left to manage files locally and upload them each time.

-There's plenty of room for improvement, then, but overall Weebly does a capable job of handling media files.
-Many users won't be affected by its issues, and if you make heavy use of features like Weebly's free image search, you may prefer it to other builders.
+There's plenty of room for improvement, then, but overall Weebly does a capable job of handling media files, and most users will find it does everything they need.